xjh42/xjh42.github.io/_posts/2025-05-23-LLM-Tokenizer.md

 ## [Byte Pair Encoding (BPE)](https://en.wikipedia.org/wiki/Byte-pair_encoding)

 Finally, we'll see a practical tokenizer--BPE Tokenizer.
-The BPE algorithm was introduced by Philip Gage in 1994 for data compression[[article\]](http://www.pennelynn.com/Documents/CUJ/HTML/94HTML/19940045.HTM).
+The BPE algorithm was introduced by Philip Gage in 1994 for data compression.
 It was adapted to NLP for neural machine translation[[Sennrich+ 2015\]](https://arxiv.org/abs/1508.07909) .
 BPE was then used by GPT-2[[Radford+ 2019\]](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf).

 The basic idea is to *train* the tokenizer on raw text to automatically determine the vocabulary.
 It makes common sequences of characters are represented by a single token, rare sequences are represented by many tokens.